IoannisVougias/DataAnalysisPortofolio/README.md

 ## About the repository

-This is my personal Data Analysis Portofolio that aims to demonstrate my passion for data science..
+This is my personal Data Analysis Portofolio that aims to demonstrate my passion for data science.
 I try everyday to improve in the field and this repository hopefully will show you some potential in me.

 You can find in the repository different projects i have conducted either myself or guided by other data analysts.